Your Path to Success: A Social Media Marketing Strategy

 Tools to Track Trends:

-• Google Trends: Offers insights on the most popular search terms and rising trends.
+• Google Trends: Provides insights into the most popular search terms and emerging trends.

 • BuzzSumo: Helps find trending content and popular social media posts in your industry.